-Over 90% of the students attending Acupuncture and Massage College come from within Florida.
-This places Acupuncture and Massage College's level of location diversity far below the national average and gives it a national geographic diversity ranking of #2,284.
+A vast majority of undergraduates attending Acupuncture and Massage College come from within Florida.
+This places Acupuncture and Massage College's level of location diversity far below the national average and gives it a national geographic diversity ranking of #2,140.

 Questions About Diversity

 - Is Acupuncture and Massage College attracting students from all income backgrounds?